zsparal/api-documentation/source/reference/v2/orders-api/get-order.rst

      - The date and time the order will expire, in `ISO 8601 <https://en.wikipedia.org/wiki/ISO_8601>`_ format.
 Note that you have until this date to fully ship the order.

-       For some payment methods, such as Klarna Pay later. this means that you will lose the authorization and not be settled for the amounts of the unshipped order lines.
+       For some payment methods, such as *Klarna Pay later* this means that you will lose the authorization and not be settled for the amounts of the unshipped order lines.

        The expiry period for orders is 28 days.